DeleySelem/Alexandrian_i6/README.md

 **A multifractal AI system with real-time search, teachable responses, and open-source modularity**

-By downloading this repository or using any parts of the code involved you agree the terms described in the LICENSE.

 Version files:
 - Alexandrian i6-v2.9.5 (optimized) Filename: server_hexpre295.py
 - Alexandrian i6-v2.9.6 (slower) more comprehensive response generation.
 Filename: server_hexpre296.py